rodekruis/Flood_impact_models/README.md

 # Introduction
 This repository contains  scripts for the different steps involved in Impact based forecasting(IBF) model development The scripts avilable in this repo grouped into the fowllowing catgories.
+Geo spatial data needed for running the scripts are stored in 510geonode server.
+For running the scripts please check  Geo_setting.R for name of variables for retriving data from 510geonode server.

 ## 1. Understanding the risk (understanding_the_risk.R)
      A scipt which is used to asses flood/drought risk based on historical data.